-ssues Raised Council response (including reason for change/no change including any relevant new guidance etc.) Outline change New sites proposed for residential development (some have been submitted previously but not allocated): Sarre Windmill Land off Pudding Mill Lane, to the west of Birchington Land to the west of Minnis Road Land adj Manston Park Bungalows and Esmonde Drive Land at Summer Road, St Nicholas at Wade Land at Shottendane Farm, Shottendane Road, Margate Land to the south of Monkton Street, adjacent to Foxhunter Park, Monkton Land at corner of Manor Road and Canterbury Road, St Nicholas at Wade Land at Woodchurch Land between Manston Road/Preston Road, Manston Site known as Lanthorne Court, Broadstairs South west of Sarre Business Park, Canterbury Road, Sarre Former Manston Court Garage and Worlds Wonder, Manston Land at Walters Hall Farm yard, These sites are currently being assessed under the Strategic Housing Land Allocations Assessment process.
+ssues Raised Council response (including reason for change/no change Outline change including any relevant new guidance etc.) New sites proposed for residential development (some have been submitted previously but not allocated): Sarre Windmill Land off Pudding Mill Lane, to the west of Birchington Land to the west of Minnis Road Land adj Manston Park Bungalows and Esmonde Drive Land at Summer Road, St Nicholas at Wade Land to the south of Monkton Street, adjacent to Foxhunter Park, Monkton Land at corner of Manor Road and Canterbury Road, St Nicholas at Wade Land at Woodchurch Land between Manston Road/Preston Road, Manston Site known as Lanthorne Court, Broadstairs South west of Sarre Business Park, Canterbury Road, Sarre Former Manston Court Garage and Worlds Wonder, Manston Land at Walters Hall Farm yard, These sites are currently being assessed under the Strategic Housing Land Allocations Assessment process.
 Include any new sites suitable for allocation in Appendix B to meet housing target requirement.

-PROPOSED NEW SITES FOR DEVELOPMENT

-Issues Raised Council response (including reason for change/no change Outline change

-including any relevant new guidance etc.)

-Monkton

-Land at Chantry Park, Sarre,

-Birchington

-Land east of Sarre Court, Sarre

-Land north of Millenium Way

-Additional land to Birchington

-Allocation

-Additional land to Manston Court

-Road/Haine Road

-Come evenentiene were reade which were ret formed eite No okonaro

-Sites suggested but not as a formal Some suggestions were made which were not formal site No change

-proposal. proposals so did not include details such as site plans, proposed

-capacities and ownership details.
-If these suggestions were to

-come forward for residential development they would be counted

-as windfall sites.
+PROPOSED NEW SITES FOR DEVELOPMENT Issues Raised Council response (including reason for change/no change including any relevant new guidance etc.) Outline change Monkton Land at Chantry Park, Sarre, Birchington Land east of Sarre Court, Sarre Land north of Millenium Way Additional land to Birchington Allocation Additional land to Manston Court Road/Haine Road Sites suggested but not as a formal proposal.
+Some suggestions were made which were not formal site proposals so did not include details such as site plans, proposed capacities and ownership details.
+If these suggestions were to come forward for residential development they would be counted as windfall sites.
+No change